2025 FIFA Arab Cup: Method

+Squads

+The 16 national teams involved in the tournament were required to register a squad of 23 players, including three goalkeepers.
+Only players in these squads were eligible to take part in the tournament.
+The position listed for each player is per the official squad list published by FIFA on 21 November 2025.
+The age listed for each player is on 1 December 2025, the first day of the tournament.

 Match officials

-On 14 October 2025, FIFA has appointed 54 match officials from 23 member associations for the tournament.
+On 14 October 2025, FIFA appointed 54 match officials from 23 member associations for the tournament.
 This included 14 referees, 28 assistant referees, and 12 video match officials.